n00242958/awd_ca1/README.md

 of any page and lets you easily find whatever movie anywhere you are on the website.

-## Week 4
+### Week 4

 Week 4 was spent doing cleanup and documentation of the codebase, in preparation for submitting CA1.

-There is additional work which could be done like theming or a star rating system, but for now, this should be enough.
+In the future, additional features could be implemented, like a new theme, or a star rating system.